 Meekness and the ‘elephant walk’

-Elephants are powerful and yet are known as the “gentle giants” of the jungle.
+But step by step I came to see that real strength isn’t in muscles or aggressive behavior.
+I like to think of elephants, which are powerful and yet are known as the “gentle giants” of the jungle.
 The placid pachyderms have no natural enemies.
-Meek in their might, elephants lumber about and pose no threat to their fellow creatures.

-The Bible teaches that there is strength and comfort in meekness.
+The Bible teaches there is strength and comfort in meekness.
 As the Apostle Paul wrote, “If God be for us, who can be against us?”
-(Rom.
-8:31).
-The Bible contains plenty of examples.
-Daniel faced down fear with love for God in the lions’ den.
-Shadrach, Meshach, and Abednego were thrown into a fiery furnace and yet still experienced God’s protection.
-King David wrote, “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid?”
-(Ps.
-27:1).
-Jesus demonstrated God’s power in spectacular ways, healing sin, sickness, and death.
-At his word, storms subsided, food became plentiful, the dead were raised.
+(Romans 8:31).
+The Bible contains plenty of examples of protection from harm and deliverance from disease as well as lack.
+King David wrote: “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid?”
+(Psalms 27:1).
+Jesus demonstrated God’s power in many ways.
+At his word, storms subsided, food became plentiful, and there were spectacular healings.
 Yet this most powerful of men was so meek; he never harmed anyone.

-In “Science and Health with Key to the Scriptures,” Mary Baker Eddy wrote, “Man is idea, the image, of Love; he is not physique” (p.
+This points to a different way of looking at real strength – not as based in physical brawn, but as spiritual.
+Each of us inherently has this spiritual strength because we are the children of God reflecting the limitless power of God, divine Love, who is all good.
+In her seminal text, “Science and Health with Key to the Scriptures,” Mary Baker Eddy, the discoverer of Christian Science, said: “Man is idea, the image, of Love; he is not physique” (p.
 475).
-Divine protection has nothing to do with learning to wield one’s fists.
+“Man” here refers to everyone.
+Whether we are male or female, divine protection has nothing to do with learning to wield one’s fists.
 God’s love for us protects and purifies.

-As the Bible says, “The Lord thy God in the midst of thee is mighty” (Zeph.
-3:17).
-Like those “gentle giants” in the jungle, God’s creatures do exist in meekness and harmony.
+As the Bible says, “The Lord thy God in the midst of thee is mighty” (Zephaniah 3:17).
+Like those “gentle giants” in the jungle, it’s possible and natural to exist and even thrive in meekness and harmony.